 The Board accounts for post-employment benefits in the CIES as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
 However, statutory arrangements require benefits earned to be financed as the Board makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the resources set aside by the Board to meet the benefits earned by past and current employees.
+The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the resources set aside by the Council to meet the benefits earned by past and current employees.
 The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.

-2017/18 2018/19

-£ £

-1,978,000 Balance at 1 April 1,933,000

-(114,000) Actuarial (gains)/losses on pensions assets and liabilities 226,000

-192,000 Reversal of items relating to retirement benefits debited or credited to the 208,000

-Surplus or Deficit on the Provision of Services in the CIES

-(123,000) Employer's pensions contributions and direct payments to pensioners (110,000)

-payable in the year

-1,933,000 Balance at 31 March 2,257,000
+As at 31 March 2018 £ As at 31 March 2019 £ 1,978,000 Balance at 1 April 1,933,000 (114,000) Actuarial (gains)/losses on pensions assets and liabilities 226,000 Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the CIES 187,000 Employer's pensions contributions and direct payments to pensioners payable in the year (110,000) 1,933,000 Balance at 31 March 2,236,000